 Will an IVA cost less elsewhere?

-The short answer to this very common question is No. IVA fees are charged from your monthly contributions and the fees are negotiated and agreed with your creditors pre-acceptance of your proposal.
+As an IVA is based upon your affordability, the fees charged should be standard.
+IVA fees are charged from your monthly contributions and are negotiated and agreed with your creditors pre-acceptance of your proposal.
 Most creditors instruct large accountancy firms to act on their behalf and these firms have standardised acceptance criteria for fees.
-Put simply, regardless of which Practitioner you use, the fees charged for their services are standard across the industry.
+Put simply, regardless of which Practitioner you use, the fees charged for their services should be standard across the industry.
 It is important to be aware that other firms may act as lead generators for Insolvency Practitioners and may charge you broker fees for this process.

 What will the monthly payment into my IVA be?